Aakarshan-369/Sorting-Visualizer/README.md

 # Sorting-Visualizer

+An interactive Sorting Visualizer.
+Currently includes Bubble, Selection, Merge, Quick and Insertion Sort :)

-- An interactive Sorting Visualizer made with barebones :-
-- HTML, CSS and Javascript
+- made with barebones HTML, CSS and Javascript
+- Bootstrap framework is used for a cleaner and responsive layout

-- Its deployed on Github pages.
-You can it out [Here](https://aakarshan-369.github.io/Sorting-Visualizer/)
+ You can check it out [Here](https://aakarshan-369.github.io/Sorting-Visualizer/)